New to JAMstack? Everything You Need to Know to Get StartedJanuary 16, 2020

 4. Curated list of resources

-If you want to keep up with the quickly evolving JAMstack ecosystem, or even contribute, here are a few resources you need to keep an eye on:
+If you want to keep up with the quickly evolving JAMstack ecosystem, or even contribute, here are a few resources to keep an eye on:

 - The New Dynamic